Hazleton, Pennsylvania: 20th and 21st centuries

+In 1941, UMWA President John L. Lewis revoked the charter of the UMWA's District 7 local in response to a 27-day work stoppage by 20,000 miners in protest of dues increases and other union policies.
+The local was administered by a provisional government for some time and had its constitution suspended.

+One of the 14 games between I.A.
+Horowitz and Samuel Reshevsky during the 1941 US Chess Championship was held in Hazleton.
+The result was a draw.
+The remaining games were held in Brooklyn, Philadelphia, Lakewood, New Jersey and Binghamton, New York.

+In 1946, local milk producers initiated a capital strike, closing facilities and halting the delivery of milk to 100,000 residents in the region in protest of Office of Price Administration policy.

 Before World War II, anthracite coal flourished as a major provider of fuel for the nation.
 After the war, the demand for coal began to decline as natural gas and electricity became preferred power sources; coal became a less needed commodity.
-Also devastating to Hazleton's coal industry were two hurricanes (Diane and Hazel).
+Deep mining, the predominant method of coal extraction in the region, also proved costly and vulnerable to flooding.
+In 1947, 22 consecutive days of rain flooded many Hazleton area mines and reduced year-to-date anthracite production by up to 35% below normal levels.

+Hurricanes Hazel and Diane, in 1954 and 1955, also devastated the local mining industry.
 They flooded the mines and brought an end to Hazleton's deep mining.
 Unemployment soared, reaching 25-30%.
-With the demise of deep mining, strip mining would be utilized as long as it was economically advantageous.
+The population began to emigrate at a rate of 1,000 per year.
+While most of the region's deep mines never reopened, strip mining would continue as long as it was economically advantageous.
 A new era was about to be born: the era of business and industry.

-Some industry preceded the demise of coal.
-The Duplan Silk Corporation opened in Hazleton in 1899, and became the world's largest silk mill.
 The garment industry thrived and was invested in by New York mobster Albert Anastasia.

 In 1947, Autolite Corporation was looking to expand operations in the East and had been looking into Hazleton.
 Officials from Autolite came to the area and surveyed the land.
 In their report, they noted that Hazleton was a "mountain wilderness" with no major water route, rail route, trucking route, or airport.
-In response, several area leaders gathered to address these problems.